 Kingdom Hearts III.

 (And yes, there will be spoilers.
-You have been warned.)
+I have warned you.)

 (This is also massively long and my longest review thus far, so get comfy boys and girls, here we go…)

-I’ve been holding off on writing this review for a while now, even though I played the game the week it came out, or at least, started the game then.
-I waited this long because I wanted to get through the entirety of the game – understanding the full story line, experiencing all the elements – everything, before I said anything.
+I’ve been holding off on writing this review for a while now.
+Yes, even though I played the game the week it came out, or at least, started the game then.
+I waited this long because I wanted to get through the entirety of the game.
+I wanted to have an understanding the full story line, experiencing all the elements – everything, before I said anything.
 Admittedly, I also wanted that 100% Trophy but… what can you do with a perfectionist?
-(But seriously, you should thank me because not only did I do all of that, I rewatched all 12 hours of cutscenes… yes… all 12 hours….
+(But seriously, you should thank me because not only did I do all of that.
+I rewatched all 12 hours of cutscenes… yes… all 12 hours….
 OTL)

 “May your heart be your guiding key.” – Yen Sid